DevvyDont/SMP-Challenge-Plugins/README.md

 - MissingChunks

-  When new chunks are generated, every other chunk will be completely missing. *Currently is not functional*
+  When new chunks are generated, every other chunk will be completely missing. *Is functional, but very taxing on the server, in the future this plugin will either pre-generate chunks or find more efficient means*

 - Randomizer